mvaganov/self/RESUME.md

 Faculty member at an elite and exclusive private school

 <!--- #ifndef redux -->
-* Taught basics of computer science, with a curriculum resembling an art class
+* Taught computer science, with a curriculum designed for accessibility
 * Prepared young minds for the terrifying wonders that computers are bringing to mankind
-* Wrote evaluation software to improve assessment of students
+* Wrote software used by school

 <!--- #endif -->